-The new version 1.6.6 of the Arduino IDE has just been released and one of the most celebrated new features is the inclusion of a window to make graphs with the values received by the serial port.
+The new version 1.6.6 of the Arduino IDE has just been released, and one of the most celebrated new features is the inclusion of a window for creating graphs with the values received from the serial port.

-In this post we will see how to use this simple but useful tool, called “Serial Plotter”, to visualize information sent from Arduino through the serial port.
+In this post, we will see how to use this simple but useful tool, called “Serial Plotter,” to visualize information sent from Arduino via the serial port.

 Arduino Serial Plotter

-As we said, the new Arduino IDE incorporates an extension to the traditional serial monitor, which allows real-time display of the values received by the serial port in a graph.
+As mentioned, the new Arduino IDE incorporates an extension to the traditional serial monitor, which allows real-time graphing of the values received from the serial port.

-Don’t expect wonders either… it’s a simple tool, very different from what we can obtain by connecting Arduino with an application in Processing, C#, Python or Java (some of which we will discuss soon on the blog).
+Don’t expect wonders… it’s a simple tool, far from what we can achieve by connecting Arduino with a Processing, C#, Python, or Java application (some of which we will cover in the blog soon).

-Let’s show its use with a simple example.
+Let’s demonstrate its use with a simple example.
 To do this, we start by connecting Arduino via USB, as we saw in the post Arduino Communication with Serial Port.

-We load the following code into Arduino.
-It simply generates random numbers between 1 and 3 with two decimals, and sends them through the serial port every 100 ms.
+We load the following code onto Arduino.
+It simply generates random numbers between 1 and 3 with two decimal places and sends them via the serial port every 100 ms.

 void setup() {